 Where to Stay in Kasol?

 In Kasol, the most popular form of stay is budget-friendly hostels.
 You will come across plenty of these in Parvati Valley, from Kasol to Tosh and other nearby villages.
 These hostels and pocket-friendly guest houses help keep the Kasol solo trip budget manageable for backpackers.
-Dorm beds start at Rs 300 to 500 per night in off-season and Rs 800 to 1,200 during peak summer.
+Dorm beds at chains like Zostel and The Hosteller start around Rs 350 to Rs 500 per night in off-season and climb to Rs 800 to Rs 1,200 during peak summer.

 In the summertime, it is wise to book before going.
 The kind of popularity Kasol enjoys these days is insane, and thanks to Instagram, it grows every season.
 So do not be left without a room to sleep in.